Lessons Learned from Cultural Conflicts in the Covid-19 Era

 cultural conflicts

-During the Covid-19 pandemic, new types of conflict are arising.
-People are arguing on Facebook or Twitter about whether stay-at-home orders have gone too far.
-Protestors—sometimes armed—are showing up at state capitols, demanding the right to move about freely.
-In your own home, you may be clashing with teens who are trying to assert the same right.
+During the Covid-19 pandemic, new types of conflict burst into public view.
+People argued on Facebook or X (formerly Twitter) about whether stay-at-home orders had gone too far.
+Protesters—sometimes armed—showed up at state capitols demanding the right to move about freely.
+And inside many homes, parents clashed with teens who were trying to assert that same right.

-Such conflicts reflect a fundamental intercultural conflict: a tension between personal liberties and societal constraint.
 Cultural conflicts between “loose” and “tight” cultures dates back many centuries, writes University of Maryland professor Michele Gelfand in her book Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World (Scribner, 2018).
+The pandemic simply brought these differences into sharper focus.

-By understanding the roots of the tight-loose cultural conflicts we’re now witnessing, we can understand each other better and determine how to deal with cultural conflict more productively.
+By understanding the roots of the tight-loose cultural conflicts we witnessed during Covid-19, we can better understand one another—and learn how to deal with cultural conflict more productively when the next crisis arises.

 The New Conflict Management